teresalves/teresalves.github.io/content/blog/02-chats/index.md

 Note, however, that if a chat is not E2EE it does not mean it is unencrypted.
 It usually means it is server-side encrypted, and therefore what is stored in the database is still gibberish.
 If a random person accesses the database, they cannot read your messages.
 In practical terms, this means that employees who work on the platform *and* have access to the decryption key can decode and read your messages in plain text.
 This *does not* mean that  the whole company has these accesses, or that one key decrypts all messages for all users.
 But it is still considerably less safe than the E2EE approach.

-If the app does not have E2EE it also means that if governments or other organizations can make deals with the company in order to decrypt and read your messages.
-If you know what chat control is, you can probably see where I'm headed here, right?
+If the app does not have E2EE it also means that governments or other organizations can make deals with the company in order to decrypt and read your messages.
+If you know what Chat Control is, you can probably see where I'm headed here, right?
 But more on that later.

 Let's break it down per platform.